Doi9t/SortBy/README.md

 ~~~
 - Natural order
 - Sort by the length of lines (Ascending / Descending)
+	-Can be sorted alphabetically (Ascending / Descending) (Editable in SortBy.sublime-settings)
 - Sort lines of text alphabetically (Ascending / Descending)
 - Sort numbers numerically with and without surrounding caracters (Ascending / Descending)
     1. Binary